Section 4: Vietnam War

 By the 1960s, the United States was committed to the containment policy.
 The United States had a strong presence in many parts of the world where communism appeared to be a threat.
 In many former colonies of European nations, communism appealed to revolutionaries who wanted to remove colonial powers and restore their nation to independent status.

 Vietnam, a small country in Southeast Asia, had been a French colony.
 Beginning in the 1930s, the Vietnamese people had tried to overthrow the French government in Vietnam.
 After World War II, the French tried to restore their power in Southeast Asia, but finally lost control of the Vietnam.
-Vietnam was then divided into two parts at the 17th parallel.
+Vietnam was then divided into two parts at the 17th parallel of latitude.
 Communist Vietnamese controlled the northern part; non-Communists held the southern part.
 The arrangement was supposed to last two years, but the United States decided to help South Vietnam resist reunification of the country with communist North Vietnam.

 At first, the United States sent “advisers” who helped train the South Vietnamese army and advised the government.
 The government of South Vietnam was not popular with the people of the divided nation.
 In the north, the communist government imposed communism on its people with brutality.
 The number of advisers in South Vietnam increased slowly for 10 years.
 Then, in 1964, North Vietnamese ships in the Gulf of Tonkin fired on a U.S. ship called the Maddox.
 President Lyndon Johnson appealed to Congress for a declaration of war.
 The attack, Johnson said, was unprovoked.
 Congress did not pass a declaration of war, but supported military action through the Gulf of Tonkin Resolution.